Tests and procedures used to diagnose Stevens-Johnson syndrome include:

 - Antibiotics to control infection, when needed.

-- Depending on the severity, other systemic medications can be considered, including oral corticosteroids and intravenous immune globulin, though the value of their use is debatable.
-Studies now show that the drugs cyclosporine (Neoral, Sandimmune) and etanercept (Enbrel) are more successful in treating this disease.
+- Other oral or injected (systemic) medications, such as corticosteroids and intravenous immune globulin.
+Studies show that the drugs cyclosporine (Neoral, Sandimmune) and etanercept (Enbrel) are helpful in treating this disease.

 If the underlying cause of Stevens-Johnson syndrome can be eliminated and the skin reaction stopped, new skin may begin to grow within several days.
 In severe cases, full recovery may take several months.